 Prerequisites: Getting Started with Ensemble Session or prior use of Ensemble.
 Ensemble account is required.

 Did you know that you can upload videos to Ensemble from your phone, or have your students submit video and audio files to stream via Ensemble?
-In this session, we will demonstrate how upload videos on mobile devices; create playlists and stream them in Blackboard; create digital dropboxes for students to send instructors their videos for grading and/or to share their videos with the class; as well as how to caption videos uploaded to Ensemble.
+In this session, we will demonstrate how to upload videos on mobile devices; create playlists and stream them in Blackboard; create digital dropboxes for students to send instructors their videos for grading and/or to share their videos with the class; as well as how to caption videos uploaded to Ensemble.
 This session is for Faculty or Staff who are already using Ensemble.
-Pre-registration is required.